kworkflow/patch-hub/paper/paper.md

 ## Next steps

-There are two clear next steps for patch-hub.
-The first is to improve the tool’s integration with its predecessor, kw, so that it becomes possible, for example, to compile and deploy a patch or patchset under review in a more automated way, directly from patch-hub itself.
+There are two clear next steps for `patch-hub`.
+The first is to improve the tool’s integration with its predecessor, kw, so that it becomes possible, for example, to compile and deploy a patch or patchset under review in a more automated way, directly from `patch-hub` itself.
 Furthermore, given the strong relationship between the tools, additional initiatives can be undertaken to enhance this integration, making the overall development flow even more centralized and seamless.

 The second step involves instrumenting `patch-hub` to enable, with user consent, the collection of telemetry data during its execution.
 By anonymizing and sending this information to a server, it would be possible to consolidate user data and analyze it to identify bottlenecks, understand usage patterns, and propose improvements that reduce friction in the revision flow.
 The existence of this metrics collection infrastructure will facilitate the design and comparison of future experiments involving Linux kernel developers.
 The existence of this metrics collection infrastructure will also facilitate the design and comparison of future experiments involving Linux kernel developers.
 Finally, it can support broader reflections on tool usage and user behavior, as discussed in the previous section.